 A grade point average (GPA) of at least 2.0 in academic coursework is required for graduation.
 Students may offer for the degree no more than four courses (16 credits) with a grade of D. Courses taken to satisfy major and minor requirements must receive a grade of at least C.

 The BA program must be completed within seven years after a student first matriculates, either at Boston University or at another institution.

-All Boston University students who enter as first-year students must complete a minimum of 68 Boston University credits for the undergraduate program.
+Boston University students who enter as first-year students must complete a minimum of 68 Boston University credits for the undergraduate program.
 Boston University students who enter as transfer students must complete a minimum of 60 Boston University credits for the undergraduate program.
 More than that minimum may be required for completion of a student’s chosen program of study.
 For CAS students, courses used to satisfy specific major requirements must be completed within CAS, within another Boston University school or college if allowed by the relevant major, or at another accredited college or university and approved by the relevant CAS department or program.
 Further, CAS students must complete at least four principal courses for the major in CAS; some departments or programs may require more.
 “Boston University credits” include those earned in Boston University summer courses and Boston University study abroad programs.